yneves/node-bauer-sql/README.md

 node-bauer-sql
 ==============

 Just another SQL building tool.

+It was inspired by [Squel.js](http://hiddentao.github.io/squel/index.html), which i used for some time and is a great library.

 ## Installation